Baskets (TV series): Production

 In December 2013, Louis C.K.'s production company, Pig Newton, signed a deal with FX for him to create new shows for their various networks.
 FX ordered a pilot episode for Baskets with C.K. and Galifianakis to co-write, and Galifianakis to star.
 On August 27, 2014, FX picked up the show for a 10-episode first season with production to commence in 2015.

 In November 2017, after Louis C.K. confirmed the sexual misconduct allegations against him were true, FX canceled their overall deal with C.K. and his production company, Pig Newton.
 C.K. would have no involvement in future seasons of the series.

 Baskets incorporated several ideas Galifianakis originally came up with for Between Two Ferns: The Movie but were discarded early in the film's development.
+Galifianakis stated master clown Philippe Gaulier and his clown school École Philippe Gaulier in France were an inspiration for the show.